Skip to main content

 2. Once the Module is added to the bottom of your course list, you can go back into the **Edit screen** to make changes.

-1. Lock the Module: This forces a student to complete a Module before being able to move on in the course
+1. Lock the Module: This forces a learner to complete a Module before being able to move on in the course

-2. Set Availability: This dropdown menu allows you make the Module available Immediately, on a Fixed Date in the future, or at Fixed Intervals.
-This gives an Admin or Instructor the ability to make modules available to students over time or to restrict students from completing a course too early.
+1. Set Availability: This dropdown menu allows you to make the Module available Immediately, on a Fixed Date in the future, or at Fixed Intervals.
+This gives an Admin or Instructor the ability to make modules available to learners over time or to restrict learners from completing a course too early.

-3. Minimum Time Spent: If set, this option sets a required minimum time a student must spend within a certain module before being able to progress in the course.
+1. Minimum Time Spent: If set, this option sets a required minimum time a learner must spend within a certain module before being able to progress in the course.

 Minimum Time Spent